-Auditors' remuneration
+b) Auditors' remuneration

-Fees amounting to \$5,763 (year ended 31 March 2015: \$5,938) are payable to the Company's auditors for the audit of the Company's annual accounts and are payable by another group company.
+Fees amounting to \$6,049 (Year ended 31 March 2016: \$5,763) are payable to the Company's auditors for the audit of the Company's annual accounts and are payable by another group company.

 The Company has a system in place for the award of non-audit work to the auditors which, in certain circumstances, requires Audit Committee approval.